-Many organizations are put off by machine intelligence technologies because they think the costs, talent, data requirements, and risk of failure is too high.
+Many organizations are put off by artificial intelligence technologies because they think the costs, talent, data requirements, and risk of failure is too high.
 In fact, in this rapidly-evolving space, even the biggest organizations are learning the ropes and making mistakes along the way.
 When you’re creating a new product or strategy, you can’t beat the odds by insisting your people “do it right the first time.”
 If you’re cautious about getting started, identify one or a few narrow areas in your business where you can tolerate some risk, and select motivated talent you already have to lead the charge.
 There are a wide variety of open source tools and platforms they can use to get an early footing.

 4. Complexity is an asset, not a liability.

 Complexity means competitive advantage exists.
 In straightforward industries with simple rules that always work, it is difficult to find new information that can help a management team make better strategic decisions.
 But decisions that require fusing information from many parts of the business offer opportunities for mathematical corporations.
 Organizational complexity and the depth of insight available is a powerful competitive asset that you probably already have.